 Latin Councils of the Church

 Council of Arles, AD 314:

 De his qui coniuges suas in adulterio depraehendunt, et idem sunt adulescentes fideles et prohibentur nubere, placuit ut, quantum possit, consilium eis detur ne alias uxores, viventibus etiam uxoribus suis licet adulteris, accipiant.

-About these [men] who find their wives in adultery, both the wives and the young Christian men are forbidden to marry.
-It has been decided that, as long as he is able, even if their adulterous wife is living, he is to be given counsel not to marry another woman.
+Concerning these [men] who find their wives in adultery – and [who] are young Christian men, and [who] are forbidden to marry – it has been decided that, as long as possible, even if their adulterous wife is living, counsel is to be given to them not to marry another woman.

 Concilium Arelatense, canon 10, in Conciliae Galliae A. 314-A.506, edited by C. Munier, CCSL volume 148 (Turnholt, 1963), Page 11